chadhs/listopia/README.md

 {:dev {:env {:database-url "jdbc:postgresql://localhost/listopia-dev"}}}
 ```

-to run locally use `lein run` this will by default start on port 8000, but accepts a port number as an argument as well.
+to run locally use `lein run` this will start on port 8000 by default, but accepts a port number as an argument as well.

 ## database migrations